metiviem/rscons/doc/user_guide.md

 The [`store_merge`](../yard/Rscons/ConfigureOp.html#store_merge-instance_method),
 [`store_append`](../yard/Rscons/ConfigureOp.html#store_append-instance_method),
 and [`store_parse`](../yard/Rscons/ConfigureOp.html#store_parse-instance_method)
-methods can be used to store construction variables for Environments created during the `build` operation.
+methods can be used to store construction variables to be used in Environments created later.
 Finally, the [`complete`](../yard/Rscons/ConfigureOp.html#complete-instance_method)
 method can be used to complete the configuration check and indicate a success or failure.